Wedding Invitations Inspired by Taylor Swift Eras

 Red (2012)

-Red represents the intensity of love — passionate, emotional, and full of life.
+Red represents the intensity of love: passionate, emotional, and full of life.
 Deep reds, burgundy florals, and autumn palettes define this era’s aesthetic.
-Modern wedding invitations with strong colour contrasts and confident typography.
+Modern wedding invitations with strong color contrasts and confident typography suit this era best.
 The Array Invitations mirror that warmth and energy, making them perfect for couples who love a little drama and romance in equal measure.
-See our other designs for this era

 Share on Pinterest